skoolkid/skoolkit/long_description.rst

 * use skool2ctl.py_ to convert a disassembly back into a control file (with annotations retained)
 * use skool2bin.py_ to convert a disassembly into a raw memory file
-* use tap2sna.py_ to convert a TAP or TZX file into a 'pristine' Z80 snapshot
+* use tap2sna.py_ to convert a TAP or TZX file into a 'pristine' Z80 or SZX snapshot
 * use snapinfo.py_ to analyse a snapshot or raw memory file and list the BASIC program it contains, show register values, produce a call graph, find tile graphic data, find text, or find sequences of arbitrary byte values